Car Accidents and Neurological Issues

 Neurological issues may also often difficult to diagnose.
 The symptoms of neurological issues are the same types of symptoms seen with a number of other injuries.
 Doctors will typically have to run several tests before determining that a neurological problem is present.
 This can cause problems with the statute of limitations on Illinois personal injury claims, which is two years.

-Contact a Lawyer in Illinois for the Help You Need
+Contact a Neurological Injury Attorney for the Help You Need

 At the Blumenshine Law Group, our attorneys understand how difficult neurological issues can be to live with.
 We also know how difficult they can be to prove in court, and how to overcome those obstacles and argue them successfully.